ondemandenv/.github/profile/README.md

    3) Implementing the contract, this is optional because there are typical basic implementations can be used by declaration in contracts repo.
 4) The central account as an implementation of the contracts( like https://github.com/ondemandenv/odmd-build-contracts ) will deploy infrastructures including "pipelines" to
    1) Develop and Maintain infrastructures to deploy and maintain relationships among services and infrastructure.
-   2) trigger pipeline to run this build.
+      2) Auth among Github and mulitple AWS accounts.
+      3) Events handling
+      4) Triggering mutating pipeline
+   3) Monitoring resources and triggering pipeline to react to change a
-   6) build's output( described as producers ) will trigger consuming builds.
+      6) build's output( described as producers )'s change will trigger consuming builds.
       7) Events drive the building network instead of pipeline.